Inversion Sets and Quotient Root Systems: The graph The graph of G(Phi)

-While Section 2 deals with the existence and properties of paths between roots in $R$, it is often useful to restrict the possible partial sums and steps associated with a path.
-To that end, we introduce the family of graphs $G_A^B$ and in particular the graph $\GPhi$, the structure of whose components gives important information about the properties of $\Phi$.
+While Section~\ref{sec: paths} deals with the existence and properties of arbitrary paths between roots in $R$, when discussing an inversion set $\Phi$, it is often useful to focus on paths whose partial sums belong to $\Phi$ and steps belong to $\pm \Phi^c$.
+To that end, we introduce the graph $\GPhi$ and study a partial order on its connected components, which resembles the partial order on $R^+$.
+In fact, if $\Phi = R^+$, then each component of $\GPhi$ consists of a single element of $\Phi$ and thus $\Comp$ is identified with $R^+$ and the partial orders on these two sets are the same.